aws-samples/est-server-for-iot-zero-touch-provisioning/README.md

 Do not forget to remove this environment variable afterward.

 ## Testing your deployment
-The test folder contains `test_runner.py` which you can run manually in your venv with:
+The test directory contains `test_runner.py` which you can run manually in your venv with:
 ```bash
 python test_runner.py
 ```
 The tests cover:
 1. EST Server endpoints
 2. IoT Device interactions with IoT Core using the EST server as source of credentials.
-This will work only if you have enabled JITP configuration or if you have provisionned JITP in a target account and implemented the corresponding hooks for registering a certificate renewal (when calling `/simplereenroll` a device gets a new certificate which must be registered in IoT Core for the device to connect with the new certificate.
+This will work only if you have enabled JITP configuration or if you have provisioned JITP in a target account and implemented the corresponding hooks for registering a certificate renewal (when calling `/simplereenroll` a device gets a new certificate which must be registered in IoT Core for the device to connect with the new certificate.
 JITP will not work for an existing Thing).

 Configura of the test can be done via `test/test_config.yaml`.
-A temp folder will be created in your current folder and will.
+A temp directory will be created in your current directory and will.
 `test_clients.py` is used for the testes and is also a reference implementation of an EST client and an IoT Device using EST for bootstrapping.